 If you divide 6 cm (total value) by 4 people, you get $6÷4=1.5cm$.
 This means that the average height of the 4 people is +1.5 cm taller than 160 cm.
 Therefore, the average height of the 4 people is 161.5 cm.

 Use Positive and Negative Numbers to Add and Subtract

 When learning negative numbers, many people are confused; they don’t understand why there are values lower than 0 (zero).
-And the majority of people, even adults, can’t explain why subtracting a negative number is a positive number.
+Also, most people, even adults, cannot explain why subtraction of a negative number becomes a positive number.

-However, as we’ve explained, we find that we use negative numbers in many situations, even in our daily lives: 0 means a standard value, and we compare the size of a number by its absolute value.
+However, as we’ve explained, we find that we use negative numbers in many situations, including in daily lives.
+0 means a standard value, and the absolute value is used to compare the size of a number.

 In addition, when we actually use plus and minus numbers to add and subtract, we often use parentheses.
-Whenever you use parentheses in a calculation, you can replace them.
-Even when solving difficult problems in high school and college, everyone uses replacement, so be sure to calculate after you’ve done so.
+In calculations that use parentheses, it is always possible to replace signs.
+Even when solving difficult problems in high school and college, everyone uses replacement, so be sure to do the calculation after the replacement.

-Once you learn these rules, you will be able to solve addition and subtraction questions with positive integers (natural numbers) and negative integers.
+Once you learn these rules, you will be able to solve addition and subtraction problems with positive integers (natural numbers) and negative integers.
 The method is the same for decimals and fractions.
-Many people have trouble solving questions, especially with negative subtraction, so make sure you understand including the reasons why.
+Many people have a hard time solving problems with negative subtraction in particular, so make sure you understand including the reasons why.